tpcarlson/synth-diy/sycamore/ASSEMBLY.md

 If you're going to use a soldering iron, make sure not to hold the iron on the solder joints for too long to avoid damaging the LEDs.

-Here you can see an in-progress shot from soldering with hot air and paste where I added a little too much of the paste Your soldering should look much cleaner than this!
+Here you can see an in-progress shot from soldering with hot air and paste where I added a little too much of the paste.
+Your soldering should look much cleaner than this!

 ![](images/5-led.jpg)